-Potential Eiger BioPharmaceuticals, Inc. (NASDAQ:EIGR) shareholders may wish to note that the Founder, Jeffrey Glenn, recently bought US$151k worth of stock, paying US$5.03 for each share.
-That's a very solid buy in our book, and increased their holding by 4.7%, it is still a solid purchase in our view.
+Potential Eiger BioPharmaceuticals, Inc. (NASDAQ:EIGR) shareholders may wish to note that the Founder, Jeffrey Glenn, recently bought US$115k worth of stock, paying US$11.46 for each share.
+Although the purchase only increased their holding by 4.7%, it is still a solid purchase in our view.

 Eiger BioPharmaceuticals is not the only stock insiders are buying.
 So take a peek at this free list of growing companies with insider buying.